India–Kazakhstan relations: History

 Indian Prime Minister Narendra Modi receives a guard of honour during his visit to Kazakhstan in July 2015.

 Indian Prime Minister Manmohan Singh and Kazakhstan President Nursultan Nazarbayev at Astana; 2011.

 Indian Prime Minister Atal Bihari Vajpayee, Turkish President Ahmet Necdet Sezer, Russian President Vladimir Putin, and Kazakh President Nursultan Nazarbayev (left to right) meeting in Almaty; 2002.

 India recognised the independence of Kazakhstan from the Soviet Union after the latter's dissolution in 1992, continuing the good relations it had with the Soviet Union.
 In recent years, India has sought to increase its commerce and strategic ties with Kazakhstan, which is the second largest nation of the former Soviet republics and occupies a major expanse of territory in Central Asia with extensive oil, natural gas and mineral reserves.
 India holds a keen interest in the natural resources of Kazakhstan as it aims to industrialize its domestic economy.
 India has sought to expand ties after mounting concern over the growth of the economic and strategic influence of the People's Republic of China.

-In 2002, Nursultan Nazarbayev made an official visit to India and in the same year, the Indian Prime Minister Atal Bihari Vajpayee attended the summit of the Conference on Interaction and Confidence-Building Measures in Asia in Kazakhstan's former capital city, Almaty.
-Kazakhstan and India have been building cooperation in various key sectors such as tourism, energy, business, education, IT and security.
+The President of Kazakhstan, Nursultan Nazarbayev, paid several official visits to India: official visits in 1992, 1996, and 2002, as well as a state visit in 2009.
+Senior Indian leaders also paid visits to Kazakhstan during Nazarbayev’s presidency.
+In 1993, the Prime Minister of India, P. V. Narasimha Rao, made an official visit.
+This was followed by an official visit by the Vice President of India, K. R. Narayanan, in 1996.
+In 2002, Prime Minister Atal Bihari Vajpayee paid an official visit to Kazakhstan and participated in the summit of the Conference on Interaction and Confidence-Building Measures in Asia (CICA).
+Further high-level visits included an official visit by Vice President Mohammad Hamid Ansari in 2008, an official visit by Prime Minister Manmohan Singh in 2011, and an official visit by Prime Minister Narendra Modi in 2015.